 The work program provides a renewed approach to national urban water reform and addresses key challenges in urban water.
 The Australian Government together with the states and territories is progressing the urban water actions within the work program.

 Productivity Commission inquiry into Australia's urban water sector

-The Productivity Commission is undertaking a public inquiry into the case for microeconomic reform in Australia's urban water sector.
-The inquiry will assist COAG's commitment to progress urban water reform by identifying opportunities for efficiency gains in the structural, institutional, regulatory and other arrangements that govern the sector.
+In 2011, the Productivity Commission undertook a public inquiry into the case for microeconomic reform in Australia's urban water sector.
+The inquiry assists COAG's commitment to progress urban water reform by identifying opportunities for efficiency gains in the structural, institutional, regulatory and other arrangements that govern the sector.

 National Urban Water Planning Principles

 Review of the National Urban Water Planning Principles